When it Comes to Your Vision There Are No “Stupid Questions.”

-Despite all the advertising and media coverage, less than 7% of the people who could benefit from laser vision correction have chosen to reduce or eliminate their need for glasses or contacts.
+Despite all the advertising and media coverage, less than 7% of the people who could benefit from laser vision correction have chosen to reduce or eliminate their need for glasses or contacts with LASIK.
 Surveys have shown the main reason for this is fear.
 LASIK is not as simple as a haircut.
 Most people simply don’t know enough about vision correction technology and are uncertain about whom to trust with their precious vision.
 According to the American Society of Cataract and Refractive Surgery, patients who were well educated about laser vision correction were highly satisfied with their results (more so than those who were less informed).
 We strongly encourage our patients to ask questions to help them feel comfortable and understand laser vision correction.

-Listed below are the most frequently asked questions about LASIK.
+Listed below are the most frequently asked questions about LASIK surgery.
 Please write down any questions you have after reading this information.
 Contact us to schedule a complimentary, no-obligation consultation.
 Our LASIK specialists will personally answer all your questions about your eyes and evaluate whether laser vision correction would be a good choice for you.

-- Does the procedure hurt and how long does it take?
+- Does laser eye surgery hurt and how long does LASIK take?

-- What happens if I blink or move my eyes during the procedure?
+- What happens if I blink or move my eyes during the LASIK procedure?

 - How quickly will I see and what should I expect after LASIK?

 - I have really bad vision.
 Can I still have laser vision correction?

-- Are many people nervous about the procedure?
+- Are many people nervous about the LASIK procedure?

 - Do you perform custom laser vision correction?

 - How does custom/wavefront LASIK work?

-- Does laser vision correction last?
+- How long does LASIK last?
 What about long term results?

 - Where is the procedure done?

 - Can I fly after LASIK?
 And when can I exercise or travel after laser vision correction?